Zetaproteobacteria: Discovery

 The Zetaproteobacteria were first discovered in 1991 by Craig Moyer, Fred Dobbs and David Karl as a single rare clone in a mesophilic, or moderate temperature, hydrothermal vent field known as Pele's Vents at Kamaʻehuakanaloa Seamount (formerly Loihi), Hawaii.
 This particular vent was dominated by sulfur-oxidizing Campylobacterota.
 With no close relatives known at the time, the clone was initially labeled as Gammaproteobacteria.

-Subsequent isolation of two strains of M. ferrooxydans, PV-1 and JV-1, along with the increasing realization that a phylogenetically distinct group of Pseudomonadota (the Zetaproteobacteria) could be found globally as dominant members of bacterial communities led to the suggestion for the creation of this new class of the Proteobacteria.
+Subsequent isolation of two strains of M. ferrooxydans, PV-1 and JV-1, along with the increasing realization that a phylogenetically distinct group of Pseudomonadota (the Zetaproteobacteria) could be found globally as dominant members of bacterial communities led to the suggestion for the creation of this new class of the Pseudomonadota.

 Cultivation

 Neutrophilic microaerophilic Fe-oxidizing bacteria are typically cultivated using an agarose-stabilized or liquid culture with an FeS or FeCO_{3} plug.
 The headspace of the culture tube is then purged with air or a low concentration of oxygen (often 1% or less O_{2}).
 Fe-oxidizers have also successfully been cultivated in liquid culture with FeCl_{2} as the Fe source.
 These cultivation techniques follow those found in Emerson and Floyd (2005).

 Recently, researchers have been able to culture the Zetaproteobacteria using graphite electrodes at a fixed voltage.
 Researchers have also aimed to improve cultivation techniques using a high-biomass batch culturing technique.